-- Verify Enrollment Duration: During the registration process, double-check the duration of your enrollment to ensure that it covers the entire duration of the semester. - Homework assignments must be submitted by the due date, and extensions will only be granted with a valid justification approved by the Dean of Students Office.
-It is your responsibility to regularly check the status of Pearson assignments, including their availability and due dates.
+- Verify Enrollment Duration: During the registration process, double-check the duration of your enrollment to ensure that it covers the entire duration of the semester.

-NJIT Canvas System: lecture notes, problems, grades, etc. are posted on Canvas (PHYS 111-012).
+NJIT Canvas System: lecture notes, problems, grades, etc. are posted on Canvas (PHYS 111-).
 So, check there often.

 Attendance will be taken at all classes and exams.
 More than 3 unexcused absences (in total) is excessive.
-If you have excusable absences contact your instructor or the Dean of Students (973.596.3466, Room 255 Campus Center).
+If you have excusable absences, contact your instructor or the Dean of Students (973.596.3466, Central King Building (CKB), Room L71 (Lower Level)).
 Students may sign in only for themselves on attendance sheets; do not sign in for absent students.

 Attendance sheets are the official university documents; signing the attendance sheet on behalf of another student is considered as "Misuse of Documents".
-No student shall intentionally furnish false information nor shall a student forge, alter, destruct, or misuse any university documents or data. <https://www.njit.edu/dos/sites/njit.edu.dos/files/Code%20of%20Student%20Conduct-Updated%20October%202022.pdf>
+No student shall intentionally furnish false information nor shall a student forge, alter, destruct, or misuse any university documents or data.